 JENNIFER DILLENGER, Vice President for Institutional Development and Chief of Staff, (2016).
 B.A. and B.S., Wofford College; MBA, University of South Carolina.

-DAWN DINGWELL, Professor of Business, (2018).
-B.A., Michigan State University, M.B.A., University of Cincinnati.
+DAWN DINGWELL, Chair, Department of Business and Professor of Business, (2018).
+B.A., Michigan State University; M.B.A., University of Cincinnati.
 Additional graduate work at Gardner-Webb University.